 The best mentors and advisors aren’t in it for the money.
 But if you don’t pay them something fair — they just aren’t as committed.
 And what ends up happening in almost every SaaS company I work with, is that the VPs are too alone.
 They don’t get enough mentor help.
 They still do fine.
 But even the best ones will make better decisions, faster, with one.
 Which will make your company grow more efficiently, with less risk.
 And destress your VP, along the way, at least a little bit.

 The good news: You can fix this today.
 It’s easy.
 Just give them budget.
-Tell all your VPs than have say 10,000 options, or say $20k a year, to budget for mentors.
+Tell all your VPs they have, say, 10,000 options, or, say, $20k a year, to budget for mentors.
 Let them figure out how to spend it.
 Nine times out of 10, the ROI will be huge here.

 And while it’s early, there are new platforms that can help.
 For new engineering managers, for example, you can use platforms like PlatoHQ that have 100s of world-class VPs of Engineering and CTOs to act as mentors — in real-time.

-However you do it — give your VPs a mentor budget and let her figure it out.
+However you do it — give your VPs a mentor budget and let them figure it out.
 A great VP always knows how to most effectively deploy her budget.